AGonzalez5195/Not-A-Plant-Identifier/README.md

 ##### -Keep track of all the plants, trees, and flowers you identify in your own personal collection

 Additionally, it does none of things mentioned above.
-We hope you enjoy pictures of Pokémon.
+Life can be hard sometimes but we hope you like Pokémon.